Uncertain what some terms mean? Find explanations of key terms here.

 - Room and board for a beneficiary who is enrolled at least half time at an eligible educational institution.
 The expense may not exceed the cost determined by the eligible educational institution for on-campus room and board.

-- Expenses for special-needs services required by the beneficiary to enroll or attend an eligible educational institution.
+- Expenses for services for a special needs beneficiary to enroll and attend an eligible educational institution.